 Rapid Response

+This updated letter provides clarification regarding future TAA program funding.

+RESCISSIONS:

+WD Letter 12-22

 BACKGROUND:

 TAA is a federal entitlement program established by the Trade Act of 1974 (Trade Act) to assist workers adversely impacted by foreign trade.
 The Trade Act was amended in 2002, 2009, 2011, and 2015.
-The Trade Adjustment Assistance Reauthorization Act of 2015 (TAARA 2015), Section 406, terminates the TAA program on July 1, 2022.
-The termination follows a one-year period from July 1, 2021, to June 30, 2022, known as Reversion 2021, which allowed limited group eligibility, reduced program funding, and restricted benefits available to workers.
+The Trade Adjustment Assistance Reauthorization Act of 2015 (TAARA 2015), Section 406, started a phase-out termination of the TAA program on July 1, 2022.
+The phase-out termination followed a one-year period from July 1, 2021, to June 30, 2022, known as Reversion 2021, which allowed limited group eligibility, reduced program funding, and restricted benefits available to workers.
+The US Department of Labor (DOL) is no longer certifying petitions for TAA under the phase-out termination.
+However, Trade-affected workers will continue to receive access to all appropriate benefits and services to which they are entitled.

+Subject to previous grant documents and appropriate Training and Employment Guidance Letters (TEGLs), updates on grant funds will be provided as they are released.
+If funding for the TAA program becomes unavailable, TWC will provide additional guidance on local program administration.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”